collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 ```

 :::info
-In a future release of _soundworks_ we will provide a more user-friendly way of handling such collections of similar states.
+In a future release of _soundworks_ we will provide a more simple and user-friendly way to handle such collections of similar states.
 :::

-And finally, let's create a new graphic component to display the frequency control for all `player` shared states:
+Then, let's create a new graphic component to display the frequency control for all `player` shared states:

 ```js {4-26}
 // src/clients/controller/index.js